5 Top Doctor-Backed Vitamins for Testosterone

 Magnesium is one of those minerals that doesn't get enough credit.
 It's involved in hundreds of processes in your body, including the production of testosterone.
 Studies show it's particularly helpful for men who are physically active.
 The good news is that it's easy to find in healthy, delicious foods.
 Dark, leafy greens like spinach are loaded with it.
 So are nuts and seeds—almonds and pumpkin seeds are fantastic choices.
 And here's one you'll like: high-quality dark chocolate is also a great source.
 Adding these foods to your diet supports not just your hormones, but your overall health, including your mood and cognitive function.

-Finding Boron and B Vitamins on Your Plate
+Foods High in Boron and B Vitamins

 Let's talk about two lesser-known but equally important nutrients: boron and B vitamins.
 Boron is a trace mineral that may help increase your levels of free testosterone—the kind your body can actually use.
 You can find it in foods like raisins, prunes, and almonds.
 Then there are B vitamins, especially B6, which play a crucial support role.
 They help your body regulate hormones by keeping estrogen in check.
 You can get a solid dose of B vitamins from fish like tuna and salmon, as well as from chicken and chickpeas.
 These might seem like small players, but they are essential for maintaining a healthy hormonal balance.